Export Folder and Subfolder List to Excel (with Quick Steps)

 Sample folder for exporting folder and subfolder list to Excel

-• First, let’s start with visiting the Data tab and selecting the From Folder option from the Get Data feature.
+• Go to the Data tab and select the From Folder option from the Get Data feature.

 Using data feature to export data from a folder

-• Second, we will select the folder which we want to export from local storage and click Open.
+• Select the folder to export from local storage and click Open.

 Choosing the folder from which data is exported

-• After doing that, a preview window will open, where we will click the Load To option.
+• A preview window will open, click the Load To option.

 Visiting load to option to import data to a chosen location

-• Immediately, a window will open named Import Data, where we will put the cell location for inserting data and hit OK.
+• Import Data window will pop-up, input the cell location for inserting data and click OK.

 Selecting cell location to import data

-• Now, we will edit our exported data by visiting the Edit option from the Query feature.
+• Edit the exported data by clicking the Edit option from the Query feature.

 Visiting query feature to edit exported data

-• Hence, when selecting multiple columns, choose Remove Columns from the Manage Columns option to delete columns.
+• When selecting multiple columns, choose Remove Columns from the Manage Columns option to delete columns.

 Removing columns using the Power Query editor